Dr Dan LI

 Based on our expertise in generating and analysing genetically modified mice, we have been focusing on: 1) Understanding the development of liver cancers, especially those that arise in conjunction with hepatitis B virus, so as to identify biomarkers for early detection, and altered molecular pathways for therapeutic targeting; 2) Generating mouse models to recapitulate the development of liposarcomas for testing novel treatment modalities; and 3) understanding the cellular basis of breast cancer development, with a particular focus on the role of the stromal microenvironment in contributing to breast neoplasms.
 The use of mouse as a model organism has provided us with significant advantages in our understanding of multiple cancer types.

 TARGETING P53 FAMILY MEMBERS

-p53 is the most commonly mutated gene in cancers.
+p53 is the most commonly mutated gene in cancers, with over 50% of cancers expressing a mutant p53, which promotes cancer development and metastasis.
 However, due to enormous technical difficulties, there are currently no therapies available to target mutant p53.
 Our efforts over the years have led to the characterisation of the various p53 mutants identified in humans, which has led to the concept of the “rainbow of p53 mutants” (Figure 1), all of which display varying degrees of oncogenic potential.
 Based on this concept, we have developed novel, first-in-class mutation-specific antibodies that are useful in the clinical diagnosis of mutants.
 We are working towards utilising these antibodies, as well as mutation-specific siRNAs, to target mutant p53 to improve treatment.
 Similar work is also underway to understand the functions of p73, the homologue of p53, to target its oncogenic functions in tumours.

 Subscribe to our mailing list to get the updates to your email inbox...